 - The grants will benefit a wide range of groups/activities.

-- Bids should be focussed on outcomes that benefit the wider community where possible, rather than small sections of communities.
+- Bids should be focused on outcomes that benefit the wider community where possible, rather than small sections of communities.

 - The Fund may facilitate match funding from other organisations although match funding is not a requirement.